JPMorgan sues Berlin transport provider over derivatives contract

 CDOs are a series of assets, often high-yield junk bonds, mortgage-backed securities, credit default swaps and other products, put together by a bank and sold in tranches according to their level of risk.
 They were marketed to investors as investments with a defined risk and reward.

-Industry experts have also argued that some organisations may have lacked the sophistication to understand CDOs.
+Industry experts have also argued that some organizations may have lacked the sophistication to understand CDOs.

 The case comes after JPMorgan paid nearly $20 billion in 2013 to settle assorted legal claims, including the "London Whale" derivatives trading scandal.